ShozabAbidi10/FaceDetection_Unity/README.md

-# Real-Time Face Detection in Unity using OpenCVSharp Library
+# Real-Time Face Detection in Unity using OpenCVPlusUnity Library